 Diploma in Applied Psychology and Counselling specializing in Counselling Therapy

-is geared to post-diploma students, university graduates, and mental health professionals who wish to incorporate psychotherapeutic techniques into their scope of practice.
+is geared to post-diploma students, university graduates, and mental health professionals who wish to incorporate advanced counselling techniques into their scope of practice.
 (Undergraduate degree related to mental health, social work or psychology is required for admissions to this program specialization.)

 Learn the skills to become a Counselling Therapist